 Four Tintern Abbey Walks You Must Try

-The Wye Valley Way and the Offa’s Dyke Path are two long-distance trails that converge in Tintern.
-The trails travel along the river Wye towards Monmouth and/or Chepstow, visiting scenic lookout spots such as Wintour’s Leap and The Wyndcliff if you travel far enough.
-However, the trails are long-distance and they don’t have easy circular routes.
+Both of these trails travel alongside the river Wye towards Monmouth and/or Chepstow, visiting scenic lookout spots such as Wintour’s Leap and The Wyndcliff if you have time to walk further.

 1. Devil’s Pulpit and Offa’s Dyke